weyoss/redis-smq/packages/redis-smq/docs/api/classes/MessageManager.md

 > **getMessageUnacknowledgementHistory**(`messageId`): `Promise`\<[`TMessageUnacknowledgementHistory`](../type-aliases/TMessageUnacknowledgementHistory.md)\>

-Retrieves the unacknowledgement history for a message.
+Gets the unacknowledgement history for a message.

-This method returns the complete history of unacknowledgement events for a message, including the cause of each failure, the action taken, and timestamps.
+Requires message audit to be enabled in configuration.

 ##### Parameters